Contract Opportunity

 Terms & Duration:

-This is a four-month contract opportunity commencing in December 2025, with the possibility of extension based on organizational needs.
+This is a six-month contract opportunity commencing in April 2026, with the possibility of extension based on organizational needs.

 Scope of Work:

-FUSE seeks to engage a skilled senior recruiting professional who can apply strong search acumen to managing two to four concurrent executive searches for the FUSE Executive Fellowship Program.
+FUSE seeks to engage a skilled senior recruiting professional who can apply strong search acumen to sourcing candidates for the FUSE Executive Fellowship Program.

 FUSE Executive Fellows are individuals with at least 15 years of executive-level, private sector experience.
 They partner with senior leaders in government agencies to manage complex, high-impact projects for one to two years.
 Executive Fellows bring experience in data analysis and research, developing operational and financial models, designing change management and strategic planning processes, and building coalitions to advance implementation.

-The primary role of the executive search consultant is to act as the dedicated recruiter for assigned Executive Fellow searches, with a focus on ensuring an excellent candidate experience and client satisfaction.
+The primary role of the executive search consultant is to act as a sourcer to assigned Executive Fellow searches, with a focus on ensuring an excellent candidate experience and client satisfaction.
 To do so will include:

-• Reviewing documentation and information available for assigned fellowship projects to understand project requirements; seeking out additional insights and/or research as needed to inform recruiting.
+1. Review the documentation and information available for each assigned fellowship region or specific fellowship project to understand the needs and requirements; seeking out additional insights and/or research as needed to inform candidate identification.

-• Managing and recording all steps of the recruitment process, all communications with candidates, and each instance of candidate management in an applicant tracking system (Crelate).
+3. Record all steps of the sourcing process, all communications with candidates, and each instance of candidate management in the appropriate online tool.

-The contractor will coordinate closely with FUSE’s Senior Director of Recruiting and Vice President of Recruiting.
+Contractor will coordinate closely with FUSE’s Senior Director of Recruiting and Vice President of Recruiting throughout the engagement.
+Contractor will be available for weekly check-in meetings with FUSE while actively sourcing.

 This is an opportunity to provide a service that will have a unique and lasting impact on communities across the country served by FUSE.